Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Introduction

-However, such \emph{reliance on strong supervision} brings more undesired constraints: 1) \emph{Scalability}: The current scale of image datasets with high-quality object-level annotations (at most millions of images~\citep{shao2019objects365, kuznetsova2020open}) is significantly smaller than those with only coarse image-text pairs (up to billions of images~\citep{schuhmann2022laion}), so re-purposing such object-level annotations can only result in a limited scale of visual instruction data.
+However, such \emph{reliance on strong supervision} introduces more undesired constraints: 1) \emph{Limited training data}: Image datasets with high-quality object-level annotations (at most millions of images~\citep{shao2019objects365, kuznetsova2020open}) rely on pre-defined categories and are significantly smaller than those with coarse image-text pairs (up to billions~\citep{schuhmann2022laion}), so re-purposing such object-level annotations only results in visual instruction data with limited diversity and quantity.
 Meanwhile, if the object-level annotations are produced by automated models, such annotations are noisier and less reliable than human-labeled ones~\citep{rasheed2024glamm}.
 2) \emph{Supervision bias}: Changing the data focus to grounding tasks can lead to catastrophic forgetting~\citep{french1999catastrophic} and hurt LMMs' general conversation capabilities.
 Furthermore, whether the grounding data are manually annotated~\citep{lin2014microsoft} or pseudo-labeled by other models~\citep{rasheed2024glamm}, they are biased by the annotators' or models' knowledge and may fail to align with general human preferences, as these fine-grained annotations can vary significantly among different annotators or models.
-3) \emph{Generalizability}: The grounding supervision is constrained within the visual concepts from either the existing datasets or other models, which contradicts with the ultimate goal of developing a general-purpose assistant for solving open-world problems~\citep{bendale2015towards}.
-Consequently, the resulting LMMs may be \emph{hard to scale, biased by the grounding supervision data, and generalize poorly to novel visual concepts and domains.} Figures~\ref{fig:teaser} and \ref{fig:qual} show illustrative examples of these limitations.
+3) \emph{Generalizability}: The grounding supervision is constrained within the visual concepts from either existing datasets or other models, which contradicts the ultimate goal of developing a general-purpose assistant to solve open-world problems~\citep{bendale2015towards}.
+Consequently, the resulting LMMs may \emph{be biased by the limited grounding supervision data, generalize poorly to novel visual concepts and domains, and lose general conversation abilities.} Figure~\ref{fig:teaser} and Figure~\ref{fig:qual} in the supplementary material show examples of these limitations.